rethinkpriorities/farmfish_stunning_cea/README.md

-# farmfish_stunning_cea
+# farmfishcea
-Code to support prospective cost-effectiveness analysis of farmed finfish stunning intervention in Europe.
+Farm Fish Welfare Cost-effectiveness (2023)

+This project contains code used to estimate cost-effectiveness of corporate commitment work to advance fish welfare within europe.